breesboy/twigaPlan/README.md

 ## 👤 Author

-Developed by [Your Name] – Frontend Developer & Student in Rwanda
+Developed by [UFITINEMA Junior Charte] – Full Stack Developer
 This project was created for an academic assignment to showcase how IT can solve local problems.

 ---